Flower-Infused Body Olive OilOriginally published on November, 24th 2019. Last updated on April 21st, 2021 Skip to Recipe

 How long will it take to make a flower-infused body olive oil?

 This is the first question I get asked when I talk about infusing flowers in olive oil.
 When you are using the slow method of infusing your herbs & flowers in oil on your shelf it will take 4-6 weeks until the oil is ready.
 It’s a slow process, but totally worth the wait so definitely plan ahead if you are making theses as gifts!

-If you want to speed up the process, you can put the oil & flowers into a glass jar with a lid of slightly boiling water for 24 hours.
+If you want to speed up the process, you can put the oil & flowers into a glass jar with a lid of slightly boiling water for 6-8 hours.
 I prefer the longer method but if you are in a pinch it works well.
-Your oil won’t be as fragrant, as the slow method, but it will still work!
+Your oil won’t be as fragrant, as the slow method, but it will still work just as great!

 How to use a finished oil?

 You’ve now created this magical flower infusion, so what do you do now?
 With a creation this diverse, you can do a lot!

 You can use the finished oil as a body oil, massage oil, or as a base for other herbal infused products.
 For example, you can use the oil as a base to make homemade salves & lotions.
 It’s best to apply in the morning and evening after a nice and refreshing shower or bath.

 What kind of flowers can I use in my infused oil?